Finite-time teleportation phase transition in random quantum circuits

-As a second example, we consider a one-dimensional array of $N$ qubits evolving with power-law decaying couplings and periodic boundary conditions.
-In each unit time step, we apply $N$ two-qubit gates acting on qubits separated by $r$ sites, where $r$ is drawn from a distribution $P(r) \sim 1/r^\alpha$.
+Next, we consider a one-dimensional array of $N$ qubits evolving with power-law decaying couplings and periodic boundary conditions.
+Here, for each two-qubit gate, we independently choose a random pair of sites $(i,j)$ with a probability $P(i,j) \propto 1/\abs{i-j}^\alpha$.
 The effective model for this circuit is a one-dimensional finite-width classical Ising model with long-range coupling $J_{ij} \sim 1/|i - j|^\alpha$.